NGO-Algorithm-Audit/AlgorithmAudit_website/content/_index.md

   title: Get in touch
   content: Do you have an ethical issue for review?
 Or want to share ideas?
 Let us
     know!
-Supported_by:
-  enable: true
-  Suported_by:
-  - title: Our initiative is supported by
-    img1:
-    - images/sidn.png
-    img2:
-    - images/EUAIFund.png

 ---